PlanetPolly/PlanetPolly.github.io/researchexperience.md

 **The Challenge:** How do we translate microscopic degradation mechanisms into macroscopic safety and performance descriptors?

-*   **Deconvoluting Impedance (DRT):** Standard EIS often blurs distinct electrochemical processes.
+*  **DRT**: Standard EIS often blurs distinct electrochemical processes.
 I developed an automated **Distribution of Relaxation Times (DRT)** pipeline in Python.
-This allowed us to mathematically separate the solid electrolyte interphase (SEI) contribution from charge transfer and diffusion kinetics, providing a clearer picture of large cell aging.
+It's able to separate the solid electrolyte interphase (SEI) contribution from charge transfer and diffusion kinetics, providing a clearer picture of **large cell** aging.
-*   **Physics-Informed Data Science:** Applied **Random Forest** algorithms to bridge the gap between raw material properties and cell-level performance, moving beyond trial-and-error to predictive engineering.
+*   **Data-driven:** Applied **Random Forest** algorithms to bridge the gap between raw material properties and cell-level performance, moving beyond trial-and-error to predictive engineering.
-*   **Thermal Safety Mechanics:** Optimized **ARC (Accelerating Rate Calorimetry)** configurations to analyze heating rate models.
-The goal is not just to observe thermal runaway, but to identify the specific onset of exothermic reactions for safety diagnosis (Patent pending).
+*   **Thermal analysis:** Optimized **ARC (Accelerating Rate Calorimetry)** configurations to analyze heating rate models for safety diagnosis (Patent pending).
-*   **Microstructure Quantifiction:** Established rigorous protocols for measuring **electrode tortuosity** and **SEM porosity**, linking geometric factors to transport limitations.
+*   **Microstructure:** Established rigorous protocols for measuring electrode tortuosity by symmetrical cell and porosity by SEM.
+* ...

 ---